blancks/fast-jsonpatch-php/README.md

 #### `function apply(string $patch) : void`

 - **Description**: Applies a series of patch operations to the specified JSON document.
-Ensures atomicity by applying all operations successfully or making no changes at all if any operation fails.
+Ensures atomicity by applying all operations successfully or restoring the original document if any operation fails.
 - **Parameters**:
   - `string $patch`: A json-encoded array of patch operations.
 - **Exceptions**: